sandrine10/frontend-nanodegree-mobile-portfolio/README.md

 ###Optimizations to index.html

 - Add media=“print” to print.css link
-- Move CSS from the CSS file
+- Move CSS.style from the CSS folder to index
 - Add async attribute to the Google analytics JS script
 - Optimize pizzeria.jpg
 - Optimize profilepic.jpg